 Olive Chance.
 Olivier Chance.
 Ariesian prince.

 He scanned the crowd and rolled the peach in his palm, nearly dropping it when he spotted the very subject of his thoughts amongst the masses of colorful cloaks and twirling umbrellas.
 A cloak of deep red shrouded the prince’s dark head in shadow, but those green eyes were unmistakable.
 Behind Olive trailed two men dressed in uniform, metallic and red.
-The red seemed to part the crowd of the bazaar like waves.
+The intense color seemed to part the crowd of the bazaar like waves.

 A silence took over the passersby as they stared, and whispers of speculation followed.

 But Claire knew the truth.
 This was indeed Olive Chance.

 Tucking the peach back into his bag, Claire leaped from his seat, shouting: “Olive!”
 He waved wildly as he wove through the bodies crowding the marketplace.
 “Olive!”